TiiKoh/tiikoh.github.io/cmdline_course.md

 $ make
 ```

-The command `make` reads *makefile* in current directory and executes accorsingly.
+The command `make` reads *makefile* in current directory and executes accordingly.

 ## Week 6